 - Bad Hygiene

 - Impaired sense of taste and smell

 Did You Know…

-All covered employees, retirees, spouses and dependents will be required to certify the use of all types of tobacco products during Open Enrollment for Plan Year 2014.
-For the surcharge, a tobacco product is considered the following: Cigarettes, e-cigarettes, cigars, pipe tobacco, chewing tobacco, snuff, dip, or any other product that contains tobacco or nicotine.
+All covered employees, retirees, spouses and dependents are required to certify the use of all types of tobacco products during Open Enrollment for Plan Year 2014.
+For the purpose of the surcharge, as defined above, a tobacco product is considered the following: Cigarettes, e-cigarettes, cigars, pipe tobacco, chewing tobacco, snuff, dip, or any other product that contains tobacco or nicotine.
 Please see this link for additional information.

-The following is a breakdown of the additional tobacco surcharge that will be added to the monthly premium effective January 1, 2014:
+Effective January 1, 2014, the breakdown of the additional tobacco surcharge added to the monthly premiums is: